-Rockville Housing Enterprises is a Public Housing Agency in Rockville, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Rockville Housing Enterprises is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Rockville Housing Enterprises serves Rockville.